Cycling (Biking or Bicycling) (cont.)

 Mountain bikes: a minimum of 3 inches of clearance between the bottom of your crotch and the top tube of the frame.

 The distance from the saddle to the handlebars should also be considered, since the longer the bike frame the more you will lean forward when riding, which may or may not be desirable.
 Leaning forward is faster, but it may not be the posture you want.
-If you're looking for speed, then leaning forward is more aerodynamic and that's what you want; but if you're looking for a bike to just cruise around in, commute to work, or do errands, then a more upright posture is all you need.
+If you're looking for speed, then leaning forward is more aerodynamic and that's what you want; but if you suffer from an easily aggravated back or you're looking for a bike to just cruise around in, commute to work, or do errands, then a more upright posture is all you need.

 How do I choose what bike to buy?